ktchu/STEAM-Garden/meanderings/2022-09-17-Geometric-Bounds-for-Blades-Formed-From-Nearly-Orthogonal-Bases.md

 \end{align}
 $$

-where the second inequality follows from the triangle inequality, the third inequality follows from the Cauchy-Schwarz inequality, the fourth inequality follows from the assumption that the $\B{v}_i$ are $\epsilon$-similar to the standard basis and Corollary 2.1, and the last inequality follows because $\epsilon^2 < \epsilon$ when
+where the first inequality follows from the triangle inequality, the second inequality follows from the Cauchy-Schwarz inequality, the third inequality follows from the assumption that the $\B{v}_i$ are $\epsilon$-similar to the standard basis and Lemma 2, and the last inequality follows because $\epsilon^2 < \epsilon$ when $\epsilon < 1$.
-$\epsilon < 1$.
 Rearranging the last inequality yields the desired result.

 #### Corollary 4.1. $\frac{\abs{\B{v}_i \cdot \B{v}_j}}{\norm{\B{v}_i} \norm{\B{v}_j}} \le 3 \epsilon$